rmosolgo/graphql-ruby/guides/execution/next.md

 layout: guide
 doc_stub: false
 search: true
-experimental: true
 section: Execution
 title: New Execution Module
 desc: Background on GraphQL-Ruby's new execution approach
 index: 1
 ---

-GraphQL-Ruby has a new execution engine under development, {{ "GraphQL::Execution::Next" | api_doc }}.
-It's not yet recommended for production use, but you can try it in development as described below.
+GraphQL-Ruby has a new execution engine, {{ "GraphQL::Execution::Next" | api_doc }}.
 It's much faster and less memory-consuming than the existing execution engine, but requires some care in migrating.

 This feature is in heavy development, so if you give it a try and run into any problems, please open an issue on GitHub!